otseven/OT7/README.md

         - C compiler and a command line environment.
         - User-generated random key files.

-July 4, 2014 status - Everything seems to work, but the hash function has yet to be validated relative to the reference design.
-This only has a bearing on the password protection layer since the one-time pad encryption part is secure if the key is truly random and secret.
+November 30, 2014 status - Everything seems to work and the hash function has been validated relative to the reference design.
 OT7 has been lightly tested on Debian, Mac OSX, and Windows.
+There are no known bugs but more testing is needed to finalize the code.
+Next up is to do more tesing with a bunch of randomly generated test files.

 LICENSE: This is public domain software.
 I am grateful to Edward Snowden for revealing why encryption is necessary.
 Please consider donating to his defense